 Permanent Partial Disability – If you are able to return to work after your injury, should be entitled to a payment for your “permanent partial disability” if you have permanent disability as a result of a covered accident or injury.
 Schedules and formulas in the Missouri workers’ compensation statute help determine the amount of permanent partial disability awards.

 Permanent Total Disability – If you are permanently and totally disabled from any type of employment (not just your old job), you may qualify for “permanent total disability benefits.”
 In order to qualify for these benefits, you must be unable to work in any line of work in the competitive labor market because of your workplace injury.
 In some cases, the combination of a work injury with any pre-existing injuries or impairments is enough to qualify.
 The Missouri Second Injury Fund may also be a source of compensation as well.
-The weekly compensation rate for these benefits is the same as the temporary total rate.

 Call today to see if you qualify for a free consultation with experienced Missouri Workers Compensation lawyer Jason Krebs who will personally review your case.
 Please note that we do not take every case and some claims do not qualify for a consultation with our office.
 We can answer your questions and provide a straightforward assessment of your case.
 If your case would need a Social Security Disability lawyer, we are highly qualified to handle this as well.